Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 ---
-aside: resource cursed countries without stable institutions.

-The flip side : resource cursed countries.
+Resource cursed countries often don't evolve state capacity.

 ---

 State capacity describes the ability of a state to collect taxes, enforce law and order, and provide public goods [banks, trade ministries, courts], and services like education, public health, infrastructure.
 More abstracted, it means governance ability and some fiscal slack.
 The observable effects of "having state capacity" are that the state can begin to invest in revenue-generating activities.
 Roads, power, rail, a labour force with basic skills.
-With this basic level of competency at governance, the state can then invest in incentivising companies to form and for those companies to compete against each other, following the state's incentives, forming an industrial base. https://ia902902.us.archive.org/33/items/in.ernet.dli.2015.147391/2015.147391.Economic-Backwardness-In-Historical-Perspective.pdf
+With this basic level of competency at governance, firms are possible to form and if an open, competitive environment is maintained, those companies would compete against each other, in the process creating an industrial base. https://ia902902.us.archive.org/33/items/in.ernet.dli.2015.147391/2015.147391.Economic-Backwardness-In-Historical-Perspective.pdf

 The takeaway is that there are a set of fundamental things upstream of having an effective economy that must be set up, or else good things don't happen.